A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

-Line interlopers (where other spectral lines may redshift into one's observational bands) can be a serious concern for LIMs.
-Here we include H-$\alpha$ and CO ($J$ = 4–3) as line interlopers for Ly-$\alpha$ and [CII] respectively.
-We simulate the auto- and cross- spectra of these lines using the publicly available code \texttt{Halogen}\footnote{\url{https://github.com/EmmanuelSchaan/HaloGen/tree/LIM}} which uses a halo model formalism based on conditional luminosity functions \cite{Schaan_2021_a,Schaan_2021_b}.
-For more information on how we model these lines here, we refer the interested reader to Appendix A of Ref. \cite{Maniyar_nulling}.
-We consider Next Generation and Futuristic observing scenarios.
-In the Next Generation scenario, we simulate noise from Cosmic Dawn Intensity Mapper (CDIM), the Stage II instrument, and the Simons Observatory (SO), over a 100 deg$^{2}$ field \cite{CDIM, Silva_2015, SO}.
-This field is the nominal survey area for these LIM experiments.
-We assume the observations have undergone foreground removal, leaving behind a 5\% interloper residual power for both H-$\alpha$ and CO line interlopers.
-For the Futuristic scenario we model noise from CDIM, Stage II and from CMB Stage-4 (CMBS4), over one quarter of the sky $(f_{\rm{sky}} = 0.25)$ \cite{CMB-S4}.
-In this scenario we assume 1\% residual interloper power after foreground cleaning.
-In the Next Generation case we perform lensing LIM lensing reconstructing using $\ell_{\rm{LIM, max}} = 10,000$ and for the Futuristic case we use $\ell_{\rm{LIM,max}} = 20,000$, both of which are well within the angular resolution of the LIM instruments.
-For the SO noise, we use $N^{\hat{\kappa}_{\rm{CMB}}}_\ell$ from the SO noise calculator\footnote{\url{https://github.com/simonsobs/so\_noise\_models/tree/master/LAT\_lensing\_noise}} and for CMBS4 the lensing noise is obtained from the CMBS4 Wiki.\footnote{\url{https://cmb-s4.uchicago.edu/wiki/index.php/Survey_Performance_Expectations}} Throughout, our fiducial cosmology is that of \textit{Planck} 2015 \cite{Planck_parameters}.
-The full details of these mock observing scenarios and the LIM noise power models can be found in Section IV of Ref. \cite{LIM_nulling_Fisher}.
+We define Next Generation and Futuristic observing scenarios.
+For the former we simulate noise from Cosmic Dawn Intensity Mapper (CDIM) for Ly-$\alpha$ observations, the Stage II instrument for [CII] observations, and the Simons Observatory (SO) for CMB observations, over a 100 deg$^{2}$ field (the nominal survey area for these LIM experiments) \cite{CDIM, Silva_2015, SO,LIM_nulling_Fisher}.
+We assume interloper residuals to be at the 5\% level and we perform LIM lensing reconstruction using $\ell_{\rm{LIM, max}} = 10,000$.
+For the Futurisic scenario, we model noise from CDIM, Stage II and from CMB Stage-4 (CMBS4), over one quarter of the sky $(f_{\rm{sky}} = 0.25)$ \cite{CMB-S4}.
+In this scenario we assume 1\% interloper residuals and perform LIM lensing reconstruction with $\ell_{\rm{LIM,max}} = 20,000$.
+For the SO noise, we use $N^{\hat{\kappa}_{\rm{CMB}}}_\ell$ from the SO noise calculator\footnote{\url{https://github.com/simonsobs/so\_noise\_models/tree/master/LAT\_lensing\_noise}} and for CMBS4 the lensing noise is obtained from the CMBS4 Wiki \cite{Sailer_2021}.
+Throughout, our fiducial cosmology is that of \textit{Planck} 2015 \cite{Planck_parameters}.
+Additional details can be found in Section IV of Ref. \cite{LIM_nulling_Fisher}.